-If you don’t have code editing skills, the easiest way to copy a post or page on your WordPress blog is to use a post or page cloning plugin.
+If you don’t have coding skills, the easiest way to duplicate a post or page in WordPress is to use a post or page cloning plugin.

-(Duplicate Post Plugin For WordPress)
+(Duplicate Post Plugin)

-Duplicate Post gives you the option to clone a post or page or edit it as a new draft.
-Clicking ‘Clone’ will duplicate the post or page without opening it.
-Clicking ‘New Draft’ will copy the pages/posts and also open these for you in the editor.
+This plugin allows you to clone posts or pages, or edit posts/pages as a new draft.
+Clicking ‘Clone’ copies your post/page without opening it.
+Clicking ‘New Draft’ will copy the page/post and also open it in the editor for you.

 For more details, go here}:

-(WP Plugins Menu – Add New)
+(Plugins – Add New)

-This brings you to the WordPress Plugins area …
+This brings up the Plugins screen …

-In this panel, you can search for, upload, and install plugins.
+Here you can search for, upload, and install plugins.
 Type in a search term into the ‘keyword’ field (e.g. “clone“, “clone page“, etc.) …

 Next, activate the plugin …

-(Plugins screen – Duplicate Post plugin activated)
+(Plugins section – Duplicate Post plugin activated)

-You can configure the plugin’s settings from the Plugins area by clicking on ‘Settings’ below the plugin name …
+You can configure the settings from the Plugins area by clicking on ‘Settings’ below the plugin name …

-(Duplicate Post – Settings)
+(Plugins area: Duplicate Post – Settings)

-You can also get to the plugin’s settings by logging into your WordPress admin section, then going to the main navigation menu and choosing Settings > Duplicate Post …
+You can also get to the plugin’s settings by logging into your WordPress admin section, then going to the navigation menu and choosing Settings > Duplicate Post …

-(Settings > Duplicate Post)
+(Settings Menu > Duplicate Post)

-(Duplicate Post Options area)
+(Duplicate Post Options – plugin settings panel)

 For more details, go here}:

-(Cloning affects the URL of your page/post)
+(Cloning affects the permalink of your page/post)

 Related Articles And Tutorials

-- WordPress Posts And Pages
+- WordPress Pages And Posts

-- Overview Of The Inline Editor Of WordPress
+- The Inline Editor Feature Of WordPress

-- Improve Your WordPress SEO Using Permalinks
+- Changing WordPress Permalinks